-Please contact us for all of your graphene needs.
-All prices of CVD Graphene Films are per coated substrate or per 4 pack of coated substrates.
-To know the price for a specific product and quantity, please click thru to the individual product page and enter the quantity you need.
+The of CVD Graphene Films are per coated substrate or per 4 pack of coated substrates.
+To see the price for a specific product and quantity, please click thru to the individual product page and enter the quantity you need.
 Our website will display the price for that specific quantity.
 Quotes are available online thru our cart.
 Simply add the products and quantities you need into the cart and then you can print or download a quote.

 CVD Graphene Films are known to have the highest quality, however, the properties of polycrystalline materials are often dominated by the size of their grains and by the atomic structure of their grain boundaries.
 These effects are especially pronounced in two-dimensional materials, where even a line defect can divide and disrupt a crystal.
 These issues take on practical significance in graphene, a hexagonal two-dimensional crystal of carbon atoms; Single-atom-thick graphene sheets can now be produced by chemical vapor deposition (CVD) on up to meter scales, making their polycrystallinity almost unavoidable.
 Theoretically, graphene grain boundaries are predicted to have distinct electronic, magnetic, chemical, and mechanical properties which strongly depend on their atomic arrangement.
 Yet, because of the five-order-of-magnitude size difference between grains and the atoms at grain boundaries, few experiments have fully explored the graphene grain structure.
 Images reveal an unexpectedly small and intricate patchwork of grains connected by tilt boundaries.
 Correlating grain imaging with scanned probe and transport measurements, shows that these grain boundaries dramatically weaken the mechanical strength of graphene membranes, but do not as dramatically alter their electrical properties.
 This opens a new window for studies on the structure, properties, and control of grains and grain boundaries in graphene and other two-dimensional materials.